ckswilliams/modOpenREM/docs/skindosemap.rst

    :target: _images/skinDoseMap3D.png

    Figure 3: 3D visualisation of the data

-This is a 3D view of the phantom that was used for the calculations, with the skin dose map overlaid onto the surface.
-The 3D visualisation includes the following features:

 * Moving the mouse whilst holding down the left-hand mouse button rotates the 3D model